Fowlers Hollow State Park

 Hunting and Firearms: Hunting is permitted on adjacent Tuscarora State Forest lands.
 Terrain is moderately hilly to mountainous and favors turkey and deer.

 Law enforcement officers and individuals with a valid Pennsylvania License to Carry Firearms may carry said firearm concealed on their person while they are within the park.

 Complete information on hunting rules and regulations in Pennsylvania is available from the Pennsylvania Game Commission Web site.

-Hiking: There are miles of trails throughout Tuscarora State forest.
-Fowlers Hollow State Park is a trailhead for a variety of hiking trails within and connecting to the trail system of the Tuscarora State Forest.
+Hiking: Fowlers Hollow State Park is a trailhead for a variety of hiking trails within, and connecting to, the extensive trail system in Tuscarora State Forest.
 The Tuscarora Trail is nearby.
-Be sure to acquire a Tuscarora State Forest Public Use Map before hiking on forest lands.
+Be sure to acquire a Tuscarora State Forest Public use map before hiking on forest lands.

 Mountain Biking: Alfarata and Beaston trails, which are extensive trails in Tuscarora State Forest, meet in Fowlers Hollow State Park.
 Mountain biking is also permitted on park roads.